Skip to main content

 Lease Model Economics: Unlike purchase-based models where customer payments are complete upfront, lease-based revenue streams depend on customer creditworthiness and continued policy support over multi-year terms.

-Green Bank Partnerships: Relationships with state-sponsored green banks (Connecticut Green Bank, DC Green Bank) provided favorable financing terms but created sophisticated creditors who are actively engaged in the bankruptcy.
+Green Bank Partnerships: Relationships with state-sponsored green banks (Connecticut Green Bank, DC Green Bank) are part of the capital structure.
 Connecticut operations shutdown plans were announced as two facilities closed with a third to cease operations by December 2025.

 Plan of Reorganization

-PosiGen filed a Combined Disclosure Statement and Joint Chapter 11 Plan on December 9, 2025—the combined filing reflects the compressed timeline driven by DIP maturity pressure.
+PosiGen filed a Combined Disclosure Statement and Joint Chapter 11 Plan on December 9, 2025.

 ElementDetail